Communication (COMM)

 Prerequisites: None

-Equivalent courses: HONR 325B
+Equivalent courses: ENVR 350A, HONR 325B

 COMM 350A Intercultural Communication (4 Credits)

 Examines the relationship between communication and culture.
 Communication theory is used to identify and explore barriers and opportunities in communicating with individuals from different cultures and co-cultures.
 Skills necessary for communication across cultures are identified and developed.
 Special attention is placed on communicating cross culturally within the U.S.A., including across race, socio-economic class, etc. In addition, the course also explores communicating internationally.
+Students may take either COMM 350A or COMM 350, not both, for credit.

 Prerequisites: None

-Equivalent courses: HONR 325B
+Equivalent courses: ENVR 350A, HONR 325B

-COMM 351 Gender and Communication.
-(4 Credits)
+COMM 351 Gender and Communication (4 Credits)

 Examines the impact of socialization on gender identity and the influence of gender roles on communication.
 Looks at the connections between communication and gender, racial identity, sexuality and other social identity factors in a variety of relational and social contexts.
 Introduces students to current theories of gender communication that highlight evolving understandings of gender identity.